 Import Duties and Taxes

-- Excise Taxes: Applied on vehicles, alcohol, and tobacco.
+- Excise Tax: Applies to vehicles, alcohol, and tobacco products.

 Contacting Philippine Customs

-For official customs guidance, contact the Bureau of Customs in the Philippines:
+For accurate and updated customs requirements, contact the Philippine Bureau of Customs directly.

 - Website: www.customs.gov.ph